Antique Needle Work: An 18th Century Sampler

 I also realized that the value of any item is only what someone is willing to pay for it.
 You may check out values in catalogs, but that does not mean you will sell it for that amount of money.

 I looked at online sales.
-Forget about ebay, they had nothing that approached the historic value of the textile.
+Forget about eBay; they had nothing that approached the historic value of the textile.

 I decided to approach the Brinton Family themselves, as well as an antique dealer who specialized in antique samplers.

-From Dr. Daniel Garrison Brinton's genealogy, I assumed that the Brinton family had lived in south eastern Pennsylvania.
+From Dr. Daniel Garrison Brinton's genealogy, I assumed that the Brinton family had lived in southeastern Pennsylvania.
 Once again, Google to the rescue.
 There, I found a Brinton Family Association that maintains a historic site south of West Chester, Pennsylvania and includes the William Brinton 1704 House and Historic Site.

 The Brinton family seemed only slightly interested in the sampler.
-Even though my heart said to donated it to them, my pocket book was pretty empty these days, and I hoped for a little bit of recompense.
+Even though my heart said to donated it to them, my pocketbook was pretty empty these days, and I hoped for a little bit of recompense.
 So, it was on to Philadelphia.

-Now, one of the appraiser's warnings was - never have a piece appraised by the person who may buy it.
+Now, one of the appraiser's warnings was—never have a piece appraised by the person who may buy it.
 Unsavory dealers may appraise an item for a minimum amount of money, then turn it around and make a bundle.

 I located an antique shop that specialized in old textiles, particularly antique samplers.

 My husband I thought it worth our while to go to Philadelphia and a visit to the Finkel shop.
-Ms. Finkel was friendly and business like and we conducted a brief meeting.
+Ms. Finkel was friendly and business-like and we conducted a brief meeting.
 I allowed Ms. Finkel to remove the old sampler from the frame to see if the edges were intact.
 They were.
 And the sampler did not dissolve into dust.
 As it was a very simple piece with limited information, I was offered an adequate sum of money which I accepted.
 After viewing the stuff they had online and on the walls of the shop, my own dear little paltry example of historic, traditional needlework paled in comparison.

-Afterwards, I went out to lunch and bought an egg sandwich.
+Afterward, I went out to lunch and bought an egg sandwich.
 My husband had a hot dog.
 Just to let you know we didn't have a champagne lunch.